22 Roller Coaster Road

 The district has an extensive special education program that includes five special education teachers, 18 paraprofessionals, two speech and language therapists, two speech and language assistants, and a special education administrative assistant.
 OT, PT, behavioral services, and psychological services are also available to the school on a scheduled basis.
 The school provides extensive tutoring and support services to at risk students.

-Strafford School has a guidance councilor that provide support to the entire student body.
+Strafford School has a guidance counselor that provides support to the entire student body.
 The counselor also coordinates such special programs and activities as parent/student dialog sessions, the John Hopkins Talented Youth Program, divorce support groups, community outreach, teen institute, substance abuse and decision making programming, special assemblies (Good Touch/Bad Touch), and other experiences based on student and community needs.

 Reading specialists consult with teachers and work directly with students in reading at all levels.
 Strafford School has a fully implemented Reading Recovery Program that provides early intervention to first grade students needing support in reading.
 The reading team also coordinates school wide reading initiatives such as Reading Across America and other special events and celebrations that promote reading and writing.
 Strafford is a targeted Title 1 school.